st--/annotate-equations/README.md

 ( [Documentation](annotate-equations.pdf) | License: [MIT](LICENSE) | [CTAN](https://ctan.org/pkg/annotate-equations) )

 This package provides commands that make it easy to highlight terms in equations & add annotation labels (based on TikZ).
-Should work with pdflatex as well as lualatex.
+Tested with pdflatex and lualatex, but should work with most other LaTeX engines such as xelatex as well.

 Inspired by Sibin Mohan's https://github.com/synercys/annotated_latex_equations/